IhitplayzYT/IhitplayzYT/README.md

 - [C,C++,Python,ROS2,Gazebo,XML]: MRM Repo -> Collection of projects/tasks i have done at MRM AI TaskPhase
 - [C,Asm]: Embedder -> A small program to take input file/data and convert it to C byte array or Assembly byte blob
 - [KiCAD]: Ifrit-x_x -> A PCB trace for a small RF based War board [INCOMPLETE]
-- [C,LDD]: WlStckD -> A Wlan Device Driver stack to implement naive firewalls and barriers at packet level with logging capbilities
+- [C,KDD]: WlStckD -> A Wlan Device Driver stack to implement naive firewalls and barriers at packet level with logging capbilities
 - [Python,Selenium]: SeleMate -> A personal selenium automation ran using cron jobs
 - [Rust,Ratatui]: FFsynTH -> A small program to parse raw audio signals from Pipewire/PulseAudio and synthesis a live configurable Spectrum Visualiser
 - [Rust,Ratatui,Asusd,DBus]: AtZuU -> A TUI app built upon asusd service communication via Sysytem DBus